-Ending with a Polite and Hopeful statements
+Ending With a Polite and Hopeful Statement

-Always end up with polite and hopeful words when you are done with rest of the requirements.
-Statements like “I would be glad to assist you in the said task” or “Thank You for the invitation of the proposal “ (You usually get invited by the clients to send proposal if they find your skills relevant to their jobs.
-This brings a sense of completeness in your whole proposal.
-Besides, courtesy is recommended 🙂
+Always end your proposal with politeness.
+Statements like “I would be glad to assist you with the task” or “Thank you for inviting me to write a proposal” (you usually get invited by the clients to write a proposal if they find your skills relevant to their job).
+Doing this brings a sense of completeness to your proposal.
+Besides, courtesy never hurts.